dfinity/portal/docs/developer-docs/integrations/multi-chain/user-faq.md

 For more details, you can refer to the [Internet Computer documentation](https://internetcomputer.org/docs/current/samples/deploying-your-first-bitcoin-dapp#step-5-sending-bitcoin).

-## 5. How do I convert CKETH to ETH and vice versa?
+## How do I convert ckETH to ETH and vice versa?

 To convert ETH to ckETH and vice versa, you can follow these steps: